 When you are suffering from Burnout everything looks bleak, problems are overwhelming and you don’t have the energy to function, let alone help yourself.
 There are things you can do to help yourself deal with the stress and get a good life balance.

-Here are a few suggestions I have personally done to help myself when I was in Burnout.
+Here are a few suggestions I have personally done to help myself when experiencing burnout.

 Find a good listener